jonasschmedtmann/complete-javascript-course/README.md

 ### Q13: Can you add subtitles in my language?

 **A:** No. I provide professional English captions, but Udemy is responsible for subtitles in all other languages (automatic translations).
-Sp please [contact the Udemy support team](https://support.udemy.com/hc/en-us) to request your own language.
+So please [contact the Udemy support team](https://support.udemy.com/hc/en-us) to request your own language.

 ### Q14: Do you accept pull requests?